Should white people ever sing the N-word?

 And he has no truck with black artists who say they are reclaiming the word.

 "You know, people suffered, so how are you reclaiming it?
-It's a matter of stupidity.
+It's a matter of stupidity."

 "In terms of reaching out to the next generation, it doesn't bode well because if Kendrick says it [then people think] 'I can say it.'"